Henrique-Peixoto/typescript-the-net-ninja/README.md

 // Form
 const form = document.querySelector('.new-item-form') as HTMLFormElement;
-// Inputs withing the form
+// Inputs within the form
 const type = document.querySelector('#type') as HTMLInputElement;
 const tofrom = document.querySelector('#tofrom') as HTMLInputElement;
 const details = document.querySelector('#details') as HTMLInputElement;
 const amount = document.querySelector('#amount') as HTMLInputElement;

-// Adding a event to the form
-form.addEventListener('submit', (e: Event) => {
+// Adding an event to the form form.addEventListener('submit', (e: Event) => {
   // The default behavior of the 'submit' event is to refresh the page, so prevent that to happen e.preventDefault();